Hits Radio Staffordshire & Cheshire: Hits Radio rebrand

+On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the Staffordshire and Cheshire to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins were retained but the station's Birmingham studios were closed.

+The station's final local programme aired on 6 June 2025.

 Station information

 Studios

-Signal 1's studios are based on Stoke Road in the Shelton area of Stoke-on-Trent in a building previously occupied as a warehouse.
-There are seven dedicated studios as well as a studio for live music recordings, previously used for Signal 2 and networked output for the Wireless Group.
+Until 2024, Signal 1's studios were based on Stoke Road in the Shelton area of Stoke-on-Trent in a building previously occupied as a warehouse.
+There were seven dedicated studios as well as a studio for live music recordings, previously used for Signal 2 and networked output for the Wireless Group.

+Hits Radio Staffordshire & Cheshire now broadcasts its breakfast show from Bauer's Birmingham studios, co-locating with Hits Radio Birmingham and Greatest Hits Radio Midlands.

 Technical

 Signal 1's main transmitter is at Alsagers Bank, broadcasting on 102.6 FM.
 As well as covering North Staffordshire and South Cheshire, the transmitter can be received well into the North West and down into the West Midlands, due to the height of the transmitter.
 Signal 1 also had relay transmitters at Pye Green, covering Stafford and the surrounding area on 96.9 FM, and at Sutton Common, covering Congleton, Macclesfield and surrounding areas on 96.4 FM.
-However in January 2023, these switched over to carrying Greatest Hits Radio Staffordshire and Cheshire.
+However, in January 2023, these switched over to carrying Greatest Hits Radio Staffordshire and Cheshire.

 Signal 1 also broadcasts on the local Stoke and Stafford DAB multiplex 12D.